Awia00/Practical-Concurrent-and-Parallel-Programming/Exercises/Mandatory2/ANSWERS.md

 Raw data: 4.3_4_results.txt
 graph: 4.3_4_graph.png

-Analysis:
-It does not deviate from the results using longcounter a lot - therefore less work, and using a tested library is preferable to making your own.
+It does not deviate from the results using longcounter a lot actually they corrosponds very much.
+One thing to notice is that 8 threads are actually faster than 4 with atomic long, but its a question of a few percentage and therefore is probably just jitter in the measurements.
+The results are generally a bit slower but only by a few percentage aswell and therefore I would use generally use AtomicLong since it requires less work, and by using a tested library you are less likely to oversee bugs yourself.

 ### 5)
 See changes in code in TestCountPrimesThreads.java.